 To be fully aware of other road users, your vision and hearing must be unrestricted.
 If a jacket hood or big backpack gets in the way when you try to look over your shoulder, ride without it.
 If your hair obscures your vision, tie it back.
 If you want to listen to music when cycling, ride off-road instead.
-Knowing what's going on around you is critical on trafficked roads.
+Knowing what's going on around you while cycling is critical on trafficked roads.

 You need to be able to ride one-handed for anything more than a glance behind, because we're not owls and need to twist our bodies as well as our necks.
 There's a side effect to this: a tendency to swerve outwards in the direction that we look.
 A bicycle is steered as much by the hips and shoulders as the hands.
 Twist right, you'll drift right.
 With good initial road positioning, a slight sideways drift shouldn't be a problem.
-And with practice, you'll be able to hold your line better when you do look round.
+With practice, you'll be able to hold your line better when you do look round.
 Practise looking over your left shoulder too.
 You'll need to do this for multi-lane roads and junctions, and to check other cyclists or motorcyclists aren't about to undertake you.

 National Standards cycle instructors talk about three different ways to look behind you: the glance, the scan, and the stare.

-The scan: This is a look back for a second or so to give you a clear picture of what's happening behind.
+This is a look back for a second or so to give you a clear picture of what's happening behind.
 Scan in plenty of time before starting a manoeuvre to ensure there's a safe opportunity for it.
 Twist your body a little, letting go of the handlebar with one hand if necessary.
 Weigh up the situation.

-The stare: This is a look back for two seconds or so, directly at the motorist behind you.
+This is a look back for two seconds or so, directly at the motorist behind you.
 You're negotiating with them.
 Stare just before and/or while you signal.
 Because you're looking right at them, you'll be able to tell if they're giving you enough room to do what you want.
 Because they're looking right at you, something most of us do automatically when someone stares at us, they'll be reminded that you're a person and a fellow road user rather than an obstacle.
-To stare behind, you'll need to let go of the handlebar with one hand and twist your body round.
+To stare behind, you'll need to let go of the handlebar with one hand and twist your body around.
 You may find this easier if you sit more upright as you do so.
 The seconds it takes to stare will move you some distance down the road… into space you're not currently looking at.
 Interrupt your stare with glances forward when you need to check what's happening in front.